PLATINUM2021

 Work status and occupations

-PHF understands that socioeconomic status directly relates to individual and population health.
-More specifically, PHF is working to convene community partners across all sectors to create a greater awareness and understanding of poverty; why it exists, how it perpetuates itself, and what can we collectively do to help individuals and families overcome generational poverty.
+CSCHF understands that socioeconomic status directly relates to individual and population health.
+More specifically, CSCHF is working to convene community partners across all sectors to create a greater awareness and understanding of poverty; why it exists, how it perpetuates itself, and what can we collectively do to help individuals and families overcome generational poverty.
 This, coupled with our efforts to create access to affordable education and our food initiative(s) are key to creating a healthier community for generations to come.

 Population(s) Served